-Working with health authorities, we plan to expand access to postpartum hemorrhage (PPH) treatment options to women around the world, in both developed and developing markets.
+Working with health authorities, we plan to expand access to the Jada system to treat PPH to women around the world, in both developed and developing markets.

 We will seek to secure affordability solutions and education to decrease the unmet medical needs in fertility.